 Arjuna is beneficial for angina and poor coronary circulation.
 It is also of benefit if the heart’s rate and rhythm are abnormal.
-By lowering cholesterol levels, reducing blood pressure, and supporting normal heart function, arjuna improves the health of the circulation and reduces the risk of developing a serious heart problem.
+By lowering cholesterol levels, reducing blood pressure, and supporting healthy heart function, arjuna improves the health of the circulation and reduces the risk of developing a severe heart problem.

 myrobalan, White Marudah; Arjun, Arjuna, Koha, Kahu, Arjan (Hindi); Arjun – Sadada, Sadado (Gujrati); Bili-Holo-Nir-Tora Matti, Maddi (Canarese); Arjuna, Arjun Sadada, Sadura (Marathi); Arjuna, Dhanvi, Indradruma, Kakubha, Karvirak (Sanskrit); Arjuna, Sahajo (Oriya); Vellamatta (Tamil); Yerra maddi (Telugu); Orjun (Assam); Arjhan (Bengali); Arjuna (Punjabi)

 The bark of the Arjuna tree has been used in Indian herbal medicine for at least 3,000 years and has always been valued as a remedy for the heart.
 The first person credited with prescribing arjuna for heart disease was Vagbhata, an Indian physician of the 7th century AD.
 Arjuna is an example of a herb for which the traditional use has been confirmed by modern pharmacological research.